-- Controller (full use).
+• Controller (full use)

 MC6-Ex uses the External Controller to set and measure the signal.
 Controller can be taken into use in MC6-Ex's Port/Function list in MC6-Ex's Calibrator, Documenting Calibrator and Data Logger.
 See example in uppermost picture to the right.
-In Beamex CMX Calibration Software, this corresponds to Input Method Controlled and Measured. - Measurement (only).
+In Beamex CMX Calibration Management Software, this corresponds to Input Method Controlled and Measured.

+Measurement (only)

 The External Controller acts like an external measuring device (comparable to an EXT External Pressure Module).
 This feature needs to be activated in MC6-Ex's Controller Presets window.
 More of Controller Presets window further on.
 When activated, Measurement is available in Port/Function lists in MC6-Ex's Calibrator, Documenting Calibrator and Data Logger.
-Again, see uppermost picture to the right. - Control (only).
+See Figure 141: Pressure Port / Function list with Controller and Measurement available.

+Control (only)

 MC6-Ex uses the External Controller to set calibration points.
 It is measured by some other means, e.g. MC6-Ex's Pressure Module.
 This is available in MC6-Ex's Documenting Calibrator only.
-See lowermost picture to the right.
+See Figure 142: Instrument input settings with Control (only) selected.
 In CMX, this corresponds to Input Method Controlled.

-Warnings!

-Use MC6-Ex's USB port and External Controllers connected to it in safe area only.
-When connecting a Beamex FB or MB Temperature Dry Block to MC6-Ex, ensure that both devices are up and running before connecting a communication cable and invoking communication between them.

-Pressure Port / Function list with Controller and Measurement available.
+Figure 141: Pressure Port / Function list with Controller and Measurement available